wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

   * Wifi: [itlwm Repo](https://github.com/OpenIntelWireless/itlwm) [itlwm wiki](https://openintelwireless.github.io/itlwm/)
     *  I did not validated it on my machine just FYI.
   * BT: [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware)
-    * This one I actually tested it on Big Sur, it works but the connection quality is very poor.
+    * This one I actually tested it on Big Sur using a AX200, it works but the connection quality is very poor.

 ### GPU
 ##### iGPU